babunairofficial/javaScript/doItYourself/README.md

 # Chapter 46: Events - Button
     Learned how to attach onclick event handlers to buttons.
     Explored executing JavaScript functions when a button is clicked.
+# Chapter 47: Events - Mouse
+    Learned how to use mouse events like onmouseover, onmouseout, and onclick.
+    Explored creating interactive effects triggered by user mouse actions.

 # How to Use